 Why We Love This Recipe for Veggie Egg Cups

-What I especially love about this high protein egg muffins recipe is that they really fill you up and give you lots of energy for the day.
-We should be eating around 110-130 grams of protein per day, but unfortunately, that isn’t always that easy.
+• What I especially love about this high protein egg muffins recipe is that they really fill you up and give you lots of energy for the day and are perfect for people following a high protein diet.

-Eating a high protein diet requires planning, since most of the quick and easy snacks we regularly rely on mainly contains carbs.
-With that being said, meal planning doesn’t always have to be difficult and time consuming.
+• Making sure you get enough protein per day can require planning since most of the quick and easy snacks we regularly rely on mainly contains carbs.
+But meal planning doesn’t always have to be difficult and time-consuming.
 These veggie egg cups come together in only 35 minutes and call for ingredients you most likely already have at home!

 After making this recipe, you should also check out these Paleo Egg Muffins.
+And try out Veggie Scrambled Eggs for another high protein breakfast to add to your morning routine.
 Another amazing make-ahead breakfast!

 eggs, cheddar, veggies and kale placed on a cutting board